-Currency risk Value of financial instruments fluctuating due to changes in foreign exchange rates.
+Currency risk alue of financial instruments fluctuating due to changes in foreign exchange rates.
 The Group's treasury policy allows foreign exchange forward exchange contracts to be entered into as appropriate (as described above).
 Interest rate risk Value of a financial instruments fluctuating due to changes in market interest rates.
-Reviewing banking arrangements to ensure the best return on funds while maintaining access to liquidity levels required.
+Reviewing banking a Reviewing banking arrangements to ensure the best return on funds while maintaining access to liquidity levels required.
 Credit risk Risk of default on cash and receivables balances by the other party to the transaction.
-Ensuring the Group places its cash with high credit quality financial institutions and monitoring aging of debtors.
-Liquidity risk Risk the Group cannot pay its contractual liabilities as they fall due.
+Ensuring the Group Ensuring the Group places its cash with high credit quality financial institutions and monitoring aging of debtors.
+Liquidity risk Liquidity risk Risk the Group cannot pay its contractual liabilities as they fall due.
 Active capital management and flexibility in funding arrangements in accordance with the Council's long term plan.